Yonea21/starter-academic/content/post/week2/index.md

 ```

- Reading about transistors and logic gates
+Continuing Jim's module I processed the tutorial for the Progra Reading about transistors and logic gates